-Nominal catch-per-unit-effort (CPUE) indices for the Australian surface or longline fisheries are not viewed as indicative of stock status.
-The farm operations use purse seines to catch SBT, with assistance from former pole-and-line vessels as bait vessels and spotter planes.
+Nominal catch-per-unit-effort (CPUE) indices for the Australian surface, or longline fisheries are not viewed as indicative of stock status.
+The farm operations use purse seines to catch SBT, with assistance from bait vessels and spotter planes.
 This makes the development of a reasonable measure of nominal fishing effort difficult and complicates the interpretation of catch rates.